 Within five themes of the Council Plan, a series of universal offers are aimed at all of Rotherham's residents, while several actions are specifically aimed at tackling inequalities and issues of access.
-The following provides examples of the activities conducted to date:
+The following expands both on the universal and the targeted offers within each theme.